You have reached a point where its time to go out on your own and become an entrepreneur.

 Keep in mind that just as you are likely to want to keep your search for a practice confidential, our clients, Practice Sellers, want to keep their practice sale confidential as well.
 If you decide to look at practices we have available, we will have you read, sign and submit a confidentiality agreement.

-The confidentiality agreement specifies that you won’t disclose your knowledge that a particular practice is for sale.
+The confidentiality agreement specifies that you wont disclose your knowledge that a particular practice is for sale.
 You should not share the information we provide to you with anyone other than a hired professional such as an attorney, accountant or practice consultant/advisor.
-It is assumed that you’ll share the practice data with at least one lender you contact for the purpose of obtaining a loan.
+It is assumed that you will share the practice data with at least one lender you contact for the purpose of obtaining a loan.

 Don't pay a fee to have a broker help you find a practice.

 Jim Kasper Associates has no fees to buyers.
-Once you’ve identified a practice you like, we suggest hiring an independent advisor who has experience with dental practice transitions.
+Once you have identified a practice you like, we suggest hiring an independent advisor who has experience with dental practice transitions.

-Scenario: You’re looking for a home to buy.
+Scenario: You are looking for a home to buy.
 You decide to call a real estate agent but they insist that you pay them $5,000 to help you find a home.
 Would you pay them?
 Of course not.